ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - the ***magnitude*** of the force exerted by the field at a given point only depends on that point's distance from the center,
  - the force ***direction*** is parallel
  -  to the segment connecting the center to that point.
-It is a well known fact that the position of a part
+It is a well known fact that the position of a particle su